MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/best-practices-oracle-to-postgresql.md

 [!INCLUDE [applies-to-postgresql-flexible-server](~/reusable-content/ce-skilling/azure/includes/postgresql/includes/applies-to-postgresql-flexible-server.md)]

 The following scenarios outline some of the potential challenges which may be encountered during an Oracle to Azure Postgres migration.
-The recommended solutions can be helpful when planning and executing your own migration(s).
+The recommended solutions can be helpful in overcoming these challenges when planning and executing your own migration(s).

 **Scenario:** Two separate low-latency client applications were discovered to be connected to the same database.
 Each system was inadvertently bumping the other cached queries out of the buffers.
 The shared load and combined resource contention created a situation wherein the database’s shared buffers were being flushed too frequently, resulting in degraded performance across both systems.